 How do I view my Mobile Deposit history or see the status of the checks I have remotely deposited?

-- View the status of current and past deposits on the "Deposits" screen.
+View the status of current and past deposits on the "History" tab within the "Check Deposit" screen.
 You will be able to view 180 days of history including check status (pending, accepted, rejected) and deposit information.

 When I go to take a picture of my check, the screen is black?

 Verify you have allowed the Town and Country CU Mobile App access to your camera in your device "Settings."

 Are there any kinds of checks that cannot be deposited through Mobile Deposit?

 - 3rd party checks

 - Checks payable to you and another party who is not a joint owner to the account